fanoframework/fanoframework.github.io/dependency-container/index.md

 During service registration, a service name is associated with a factory class that must implements `IDependencyFactory` interface that will responsible to create the required service.

+For a service to be able to work with `IDependencyContainer` implementation, it must implements `IDependency` interface.
+Fano Framework comes with base class `TInjectableObject` that implements `IDependency` interface.

 For example, following code registers service factory `TSimpleRouteCollectionFactory` with name `router`.
 This factory class will create `TSimpleRouteCollection` class.